Sports Coach Logo Sports Coach Training Principles Fitness Components

 Philosophy

-The most successful leaders in any field, have usually thought very deeply about their profession.
+The most successful leaders in any field usually think deeply about their profession.
 They have spent ages learning and perfecting their craft by reading and rubbing their shoulders with the great ones.

 Vision

-- Show the way -- A coach should have a concrete plan in place that will take them there.
+• Show the way -- A coach should have a concrete plan to take them there.

-- Go the way -- A coach must be active in leading the team to fulfill their goals.
+• Go the way -- A coach must actively lead the team to fulfil their goals.

 Preparation